-Indications for ultrasound of the gastrointestinal tract
+Indications for gastrointestinal tract ultrasound

 - decreased bowel tone;

-Preparation for an ultrasound of the gastrointestinal tract
+Preparation for the procedure

 As preparation for ultrasound intestine diagnosis, it is necessary to pre-clean, following a diet.
 Eliminate foods that can cause bloating from your diet: fibre, bread, legumes.
 This will help to avoid the accumulation of faeces and gases.
 Otherwise, the examination will give incorrect results, and the doctor will not be able to make a diagnosis.